Ramadan kicks off in much of Middle East amid soaring prices

 Ukraine and Russia account for a third of global wheat and barley exports, which Middle East countries rely on to feed millions of people who subsist on subsidized bread and bargain noodles.
 They are also top exporters of other grains and sunflower seed oil used for cooking.

 Egypt, the world’s largest wheat importer, has received most of its wheat from Russia and Ukraine in recent years.
-The country’s currency has also taken a dive in recent days, adding to other pressures driving up prices.
+Its currency has now also taken a dive, adding to other pressures driving up prices.

 Shoppers in the capital Cairo turned out earlier this week to stock up on groceries and festive decorations, but many had to buy less than last year because of the soaring prices.